bblais/A-Measure-Of-Faith/chapters/Chapter 07 - Faith.md

 P(\text{unsafe}) &= 0.01
 \end{aligned}
 $$
 Once you believe it is safe, do you trust it to ride?
 This brings in decision theory, where we mix probabilities with utility measures.
-You could believe it to be safe at the $\P{safe} = 0.99$ level, but still not trust it ''with your life'' because of the *cost* associated with being wrong.
+You could believe it to be safe at the $P(\text{safe}) = 0.99$ level, but still not trust it ''with your life'' because of the *cost* associated with being wrong.
 A utility table might look like

 |            | safe | unsafe |
 | ---------- | :--: | :----: |